-Click in for more photos of the ride, plus thoughts from participants on cycling in NYC: A browse through the rides registered on the CycloFemme website — sunset cruises in California, road races in Texas, mountain bike excursions in the Czech Republic — reveals remarkable variety and vibrancy.
+A browse through the rides registered on the CycloFemme website — sunset cruises in California, road races in Texas, mountain bike excursions in the Czech Republic — reveals remarkable variety and vibrancy.
 From Brisbane, Australia, for example: “A very short, not very well organized, certainly not stressful ride to celebrate the women cyclists who came before, the amazing ones who are riding now, and the little sisters who are just getting their training wheels!”

 In a post-event e-mail, CycloFemme founder Sarai Snyder of the website Girl Bike Love observed, “The beauty of CycloFemme is shown in the diversity of riders who joined us.
 We rode as casual riders, road racers, coffee sippers, cake eaters, gritty mountain bikers, mothers, daughters, fathers, sons and professional athletes.”
 Her reflection is echoed in myriad crowd-sourced photos and messages shared via social media on event day.
 It’s a compelling idea for its philosophy of unity — something of value to the wider cycling community, regardless of gender.
 And by the way, CycloFemme isn’t just for women.
 Supporters include Peter Sagan of Team Liquigas-Cannondale, who wore his temporary tatt across the finish line to capture the the first stage of the Amgen Tour of California on Sunday.
 More photos of the ride, plus thoughts from participants on cycling in NYC: